paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/votesdb.md

-A sweep clean is to be done to remove stored attestions of all validators that are not slashable / have no funds bound anymore in order to save storage space.
+A sweep clean is to be done to remove stored attestions of all validators that are not slashable / have no funds bound anymore in order to bound the storage space.

 ## Storage